Tallestthomas/tomrasmussen/content/2019-02-28-straight-to-the-point-with-es6-arrow-functions.md

 ---
 Hello hello hello, long time no see everyone.
 Since my last post, I've been super busy at my **amazing friggin job at Red Ventures**.
 I've been learning a whole ton, and teaching a whole bunch too.
 Which has lead me to want to start writing again.

 So, I'll be trying to write more, but shorter, posts.
 Just to give some quick insight on some javascript topics that I found a bit confusing when I first started.
+The general idea is to at least post something every Friday for y'all to enjoy.

 ## First up: Arrow Functions